-Miya brings a decade of experience working in public health in the U.S. and globally.
+Miya Cain, MA, brings a decade of experience working in public health in the U.S. and globally.
 She is currently an Associate Director at FSG, a nonprofit firm that partners with organizations working to advance social change.
 Her work at FSG has centered on multi sector collaboration and foundation strategy development, with a particular focus on advancing physical and behavioral health equity for communities facing the greatest inequities.

 Before FSG, Miya taught Public Narrative with Professor Marshall Ganz at the Harvard Kennedy School and worked with students on grassroots organizing efforts, such as organizing with hotel workers to secure their rights to fair labor conditions.
 She continues to coach and organize with community organizers and leaders across the country.
 Miya was the Leadership Development Coordinator for the FICPFM organizing fellowship for formerly incarcerated and system-impacted people in 2021 and was a coach for the inaugural year of the program in 2020.

 Previously, Miya worked in Washington, D.C. as a political appointee for the Obama Administration at the Department of Health and Human Services and as a White House Associate in the Office of the Vice President.
 She also worked as a Supply Chain Analyst for Partners in Health in rural Rwanda, where she helped improve the management and distribution of essential medicines and medical supplies, worked to improve care for premature babies, and streamlined services at an HIV clinic for youth.

 Miya received her Bachelor of Arts in Psychology-Behavioral Neuroscience from Yale University and her Master in Public Policy from the Harvard Kennedy School.
 She was born and raised in Miami, Florida and feels at home anywhere by the ocean.